Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Introduction

-The shortcut to adiabaticity~\cite{Berry2009,Hatomura2024,TORRONTEGUI2013117,Xi2010a,Morawetz2025,Latune2025,Odelin2019, An2016} is a well-known approach which allows for implementation of fast adiabatic excitation schemes by suppression of the nonadiabatic transition to the undesired states.
-In the counterdiabatic driving the additional term is directly included in the Hamiltonian in order to eliminate the nonadiabatic coupling.
-This term is a function of time-dependent Rabi frequency and the detuning from the resonance in a two-level system.
-Counterdiabatic driving also attracts a lot of interest in modern quantum information processing~\cite{Li2021, Finzgar2025,Romanato2025,Black2024,Wang2025}.
-It has been proposed to use contridabatic driving to suppress noise in CNOT gates~\cite{Cavalcante2025}.
-Recently, preparation of Rydberg superatoms using counterdiabatic driving was studied~\cite{Yang2025}.
-A $C_Z$ gate for superconducitng qubits using shortcut to adiabaticity was demonstrated experimentally~\cite{Wang2019}.
-Acceleration of the double adiabatic passage for $C_Z$ gate using shortcut to adiabaticity was first proposed in Ref.~\cite{Bosch2023}.
-The authors of that work noted that in the regime of Rydberg blockade due to $\sqrt{2}$ enhancement of the Rabi frequency~\cite{Lukin2001,Han2016,Levine2019}, the conditions of counterdiabatic driving cannot be met simultaneously for one atom and for two interacting atoms.
-However, they did not solve this problem completely, since they used a non-separable driving Hamiltonian for the system of two atoms.
-Another remarkable work is Ref.~\cite{Dalal2023} where the transitionless quantum driving for $C_Z$ gate was demonstrated for a four-pulse scheme.
-Below we show that for double adiabatic pulse sequence it is possible to find the conditions when the system undergoes the desired time dynamics, which is required for a $C_Z$ gate operation.
+Although it seems straightforward to use the shortcut to adiabaticity to speed up two-qubit gates based on adiabatic rapid passage, the research in this area is limited.
+Acceleration of the double adiabatic passage for a $C_Z$ gate using the shortcut to adiabaticity was first proposed in Ref.~\cite{Bosch2023}.
+However, the authors of that work found that in the regime of Rydberg blockade due to $\sqrt{2}$ enhancement of the Rabi frequency~\cite{Lukin2001,Han2016,Levine2019}, the conditions for counterdiabatic driving cannot be met simultaneously for one atom and for two interacting atoms.
+They did not solve this problem completely, as they used a non-separable driving Hamiltonian for the system of two atoms.

-In the experiment, application of counterdiabatic driving requires a specially tailored amplitude and phase profile of the driving laser pulses.
-As it has been shown in Ref.~\cite{Bosch2023}, the imaginary part of the counterdiabatic Hamiltonian can be created using techniques based on Floquet engineering~\cite{Petiziol2018}.
-At the same time, methods of precise manipulation of amplitudes and phases of the driving pulses are nowadays commonly used in experiments with Rydberg atoms~\cite{Evered2023}.
+The second work that addressed this task is Ref.~\cite{Dalal2023}.
+The authors proposed a more complex four-pulse protocol that allowed the gate duration to be shortened by half to $0.24\,\mu\textrm s$, compared to the initial double-pulse scheme from Ref.~\cite{Saffman2020}.
+However, due to finite Rydberg lifetimes, shorter and fully scalable time-optimal protocols are more promising~\cite{Endres2025}.

+In this paper we show that for two-pulse adiabatic pulse sequence it is also possible to find the conditions to obtain the population and phase dynamics of the two-atom system, which is required for a $C_Z$ gate operation.
+This allows substantial shortening of the gate time compared to the original proposal~\cite{Saffman2020}.
+The overall performance of our gate is comparable to modern time-optimal protocols~\cite{Levine2019,Evered2023,Jandura2022,Jandura2023, Endres2025}.
+At the same time, because of the use of adiabatic passage, our gate scheme provides reduced sensitivity to variations in laser intensities.